- Find Information

 Requesting Streaming Media

-If you are not finding the film or audio that you would like to use in your course in one of our resources, you can request that we purchase the item using the Library Reading List tool in Blackboard.
+If you are not finding the film or audio that you would like to use in your course in one of our resources, you can request that we purchase the item using the Library Reading List tool in Canvas.

 Other Options